BigDataBiology/big-data-biology_org/positions/remote-internships.md

 - Junior students (undergraduate +/- 2 years).
 - Students in [LMICs](https://wellcome.ac.uk/grant-funding/guidance/low-and-middle-income-countries).
-- With some bioinformatics/computational biology training.
+- With some bioinformatics/computational biology training (alternatively, computer science students who want to work on bioinformatics).

 Students with no research experience are welcome!